Logo

 • Yahoo and Microsoft – these giants of the IT industry use React Native too

 React Native is the most popular hybrid framework, and the next runner-up is Electron.
+Nowadays React Native overseas developers are in high demand in the IT market.

 Electron is used by Slack, the innovative software company that revolutionized the world of chat.